dhiraj0911/hackathon-manager-api/README.md

 11. POST `/auth/register/` - Register a new user
 12. POST `/auth/login/` - Login a user
 13. POST `/auth/login/refresh` - Refresh a user's access token
-14. GET `hackathons/user/atleastone/` -  Get all the users(participants) who have enrolled in atleast one hackathon
-15. GET `hackathons/user/notone/` -  Get all the users(participants) who have not enrolled in a single hackathon